ChrisGora/bsv-desktop/README.txt

         OPTION 1:

-            2.1A) RUN A MYSQL QUERY (SEE EXAMPLE QUERY: script.sql)
+            2.1A) RUN A MYSQL QUERY

                 mysql -N -u java-db-client -p  < script.sql > out.txt
                 Password:
                 v1M4^qVAU!3084NF

-                - Runs script.sql
+                - Runs script.sql (See contents for an example query)
                 - It's a nested script
                 - First selects * from the table
                 - Then selects just the list of IDs for the client